Billy's Thoughts

 Take care of yourself.

-Notice when you’re orienting toward outcomes, to break out of the default frame.
+Notice when you’re orienting toward outcomes, and refocus on the present.

 This framing of letting go of the outcome and doing what you can do today also feels like bedrock to me.
 Acting from motivation can only go so far.
 And in the worst of times you will end up back here, wanting to act when you’re not feeling up to it.
 So why not learn how to do this from the get-go?